secretGeek/today-i-learned-staging/linux/lets_encrypt.md

     --dry-run currently only works with the 'certonly' or 'renew' subcommands ('run')

 )

+`tip` if you get this error:

+> The requested nginx plugin does not appear to be installed

+...see this note: [The requested nginx plugin does not appear to be installed]

 If you have 3 different domains on the same server, example1, example2 and example3 then run the command 3 times, i.e.: